Vishwajeetiitb/pat_code/conscientious_reactive/car_node_failure/data/observation.md

 in comparison to proper connection case, idleness value remains identical

->corner node is disconnected: asymmetrical with large variations in few case but less in other cases
+>corner node is disconnected: very slight variation but almost identical

 >edge node is disconnected: very slight variation but almost identical